 Standard jobs.
-As shown in Figure 4, the experiments with both STD-CPU and STD-IO confirm that the proposed model estimates the slow-downs of completion times of jobs due to multiple resource contention in shared systems.
-Since each standard job uses only one resource, we may consider STD-CPU characterized by $\mathbf{p} = (1,0)$ and STD-IO by $\mathbf{p} = (0,1)$ .
+As shown in Fig. 3, the experiments with both STD-CPU and STD-IO confirm that the proposed model estimates the slow-downs of completion times of jobs due to multiple resource contention in shared systems.
+Since each standard job uses only one resource, we may consider STD-CPU characterized by $\mathbf{p} = (1, 0)$ and STD-IO by $\mathbf{p} = (0, 1)$.
 With the given loading vectors, we obtain $\lambda = 1$ for two different standard jobs and $\lambda = 2$ for two identical standard jobs according to Theorem 1.
-When we set the duration of each standard jobs will be 100sec and that of two identical standard jobs will be 200sec.
+When we set the duration of each standard job to 100 s, the total completion time of two different standard jobs will be 100 s and that of two identical standard jobs will be 200 s.
 Hence, we may observe that the completion time of a job in a shared multi-resource system is not linearly proportional to the completion times of individual jobs.